 Millions more people are deciding whether it’s best to keep hoarding cash or actually spend their cash on a better lifestyle.
 Do you really want to live like a pauper for the next several years, waiting for a vaccine that may never come?
 After locking down expenses and saving so much during shelter-in-place, I’m personally looking to spend my money.

-6) Pent-up savings.
 Just like how a massive increase in the personal saving rate may be throttling housing demand, eventually, the savings will be unleashed onto the world.
+We are seeing the saving rate go down as Americans spend more money.
+This trend will likely continue and explode higher once there is a vaccine in 2021.

 This latest financial crisis is more of a suppression, instead of a depression.
 Consumer demand is being artificially depressed due to shelter-in-place orders and forced closures of businesses.
 As time goes on, I have no doubt the U.S. personal savings rate will go back to the historical range of ~6% – 7% pre-pandemic.

-If you look at many other demand charts for May, June, and July 2020, you are seeing a V-shaped recovery.
+If you look at many other demand charts for 2H2020, you are seeing a V-shaped recovery.
 In such a scenario, my housing price prediction for 2021 will prove to be conservative.

-Now that I’ve shared my 2021 housing market prediction as a 20-year real estate veteran, let me share Zillow’s.
+Now that I’ve shared my housing market predictions 2021 as a 20-year real estate veteran, let me share Zillow’s.
 Zillow is one of the largest online real estate companies with a wealth of data.
 Below is their housing market predictions for 2021.

-If we are to believe Zillow’s housing market predictions for 2021, which seem reasonable, then we’ve actually got only until about January 2021 to hunt for real estate deals.
+If we are to believe Zillow’s housing market predictions for 2021, then we’ve actually got only until about January 2021 to hunt for real estate deals.
 This is their base case scenario.
+But again, home prices are not falling, but rising.

-There were deals to be had in April and early May 2020, but deals are now getting harder to find.
+There were deals to be had in 1H2020, but deals are now getting harder to find.
 To find deals, you may need to look at homes priced more than 50% higher than your city’s median home price.

 The Best Ways To Invest In A Housing Recovery